PRITIPRAJAPATI/Surakshit/README.md

-# Surakshit
+Surakshit: A Women's safety Application
-A women safety project built in Android Studio.
+A women's safety project built in Android Studio.